mrg498/erotica-marketplace/README.md

 # erotica-marketplace
-Ecommerce website to sell erotica stories
+Website for creators to list and sell erotica stories.